kitos9112/traefik-forward-auth/README.md

       - "traefik.http.routers.whoami.middlewares=traefik-forward-auth"
 ```

-#### Advanced:
+### Advanced

-Please see the examples directory for a more complete [docker-compose.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose.yml) or [kubernetes/simple-separate-pod](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/simple-separate-pod/).
+Please see the examples directory for a more complete [docker-compose.yml](https://github.com/kitos9112/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose.yml) or [kubernetes/simple-separate-pod](https://github.com/kitos9112/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/simple-separate-pod/).

-Also in the examples directory is [docker-compose-auth-host.yml](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) and [kubernetes/advanced-separate-pod](https://github.com/thomseddon/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/advanced-separate-pod/) which shows how to configure a central auth host, along with some other options.
+Also in the examples directory is [docker-compose-auth-host.yml](https://github.com/kitos9112/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) and [kubernetes/advanced-separate-pod](https://github.com/kitos9112/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/advanced-separate-pod/) which shows how to configure a central auth host, along with some other options.

 #### Provider Setup

-Below are some general notes on provider setup, specific instructions and examples for a number of providers can be found on the [Provider Setup](https://github.com/thomseddon/traefik-forward-auth/wiki/Provider-Setup) wiki page.
+Below are some general notes on provider setup, specific instructions and examples for a number of providers can be found on the [Provider Setup](https://github.com/kitos9112/traefik-forward-auth/wiki/Provider-Setup) wiki page.

 ##### Google